 Non-employee directors receive automatic grants of RSUs.
-At our annual meeting of stockholders, each nonemployee director who will continue to be a director after that meeting is automatically granted an award of RSUs.
-For fiscal 2014, the grant date fair value of these annual awards was \$250,000.
+At our annual meeting of stockholders, each non-employee director who will continue to be a director after that meeting is automatically granted an award of RSUs.
+For fiscal 2015, the grant date fair value of these annual awards was \$250,000.
 The automatic RSU awards become fully vested on the earlier of (i) the first anniversary of Equinix's immediately preceding annual meeting of stockholders or (ii) in the case of a non-employee director not standing for reelection, the date of the first annual meeting of stockholders held subsequent to the date of grant.
 In addition, each non-employee director receives a prorated award of RSUs upon joining the Board with a grant date fair value of \$250,000.
 The proration is based upon a fraction equal to (x) the number of days from the start date of the non-employee director until the first anniversary of the date of Equinix's immediately preceding annual meeting of stockholders divided by (y) 365.
 The number of shares subject to each RSU award is determined by dividing the specified dollar value of the award by the closing price of Equinix's common stock on the date of grant.
 The RSUs granted to our directors will become fully vested if Equinix is subject to a change-in-control.
+In the event of the non-employee director's death, the portion of the RSUs that would have become vested on the next scheduled vesting date will become fully vested.
+Directors accrue dividend equivalent units on their RSUs.
 We allow our non-employee directors to elect to defer settlement of their RSUs.
 Directors are also eligible to receive discretionary awards under Equinix's 2000 Equity Incentive Plan.
 Our stock ownership guidelines for non-employee directors are described under "Governance."

-The following table sets forth all of the compensation awarded to, earned by, or paid to each non-employee director who served during fiscal year 2014.
+The following table sets forth all of the compensation awarded to, earned by, or paid to each non-employee director who served during fiscal year 2015.

 Name Fees Earned or Paid in Cash (1) (\$) Stock Awards (2)(3)(4) (\$) Total (\$)

-Thomas Bartlett \$75,000 \$249,975 \$324,975
+Thomas Bartlett 75,000 249,759 324,759

+Nanci Caldwell 3,027 112,818 115,845

-Gary Hromadko \$85,000 \$249,975 \$334,975
+Gary Hromadko 85,000 249,759 334,759

-Scott Kriens \$85,000 \$249,975 \$334,975
+Scott Kriens 85,000 249,759 334,759

-William Luby \$77,500 \$249,975 \$327,475
+William Luby 77,500 249,759 327,259

-Irving Lyons III \$90,000 \$249,975 \$339,975
+Irving Lyons III 90,000 249,759 339,759

-Christopher Paisley \$125,000 \$249,975 \$374,975
+Christopher Paisley 125,000 249,759 374,759

 1. Amounts listed in this column include the annual retainers for Board and committee service.
 Board and committee retainers are prorated based on the number of days the director served during the year.
-No directors received any additional fees for their attendance at any committee meetings in 2014.
+No directors received any additional fees for their attendance at any committee meetings in 2015.
 The amount in this column for Mr. Paisley also includes a \$25,000 retainer for service as a lead independent director.

-2. Reflects RSUs covering 1,251 shares granted to each non-employee director on the date of our annual stockholders' meeting in June 2014.
-Each grant was adjusted by 42 shares as a part of the special distribution paid to stockholders on Nov.
-25, 2014.
+2. Reflects RSUs covering 925 shares granted to each non-employee director on the date of our annual stockholders' meeting in June 2015, except that for Ms. Caldwell, reflects RSUs covering 389 shares granted when she joined the Board in Dec.
+2015.

-Reflects the aggregate grant date fair value of the restricted stock unit awards granted to the director in 2014 computed in accordance with FASB ASC Topic 718.
-See Note 12 of the notes to our consolidated financial statements in our Annual Report on Form 10-K filed with the Securities and Exchange Commission on March 2, 2015 for a discussion of all assumptions made by Equinix in determining the grant date fair value of our equity awards.
+3. Reflects the aggregate grant date fair value of the restricted stock unit awards granted to the director in 2015 computed in accordance with FASB ASC Topic 718.
+See Note 12 of the notes to our consolidated financial statements in our Annual Report on Form 10-K filed with the Securities and Exchange Commission on Feb.
+26, 2016 for a discussion of all assumptions made by Equinix in determining the grant date fair value of our equity awards.